Open Now

 However, a shower head leaking water is an issue and can waste a significant amount of water.
 Even worse, your water bill can skyrocket without you even realising it.

 Check your mains water meter and see if the dial is moving.
 If it is, stop your search – you leak.
-If the dial is not moving, note down the numbers you see on the meter, representing kilolitres and litres if the dial is not visibly moving.
+If the dial is not moving, note down the numbers on the meter, representing kilolitres and litres if the dial is not visibly moving.
 Get on with your day for 10 minutes, remembering not to use water in or around the house.
 Go back and check the meter for another meter reading.
 If the numbers don’t match, you’ve got a leak in your water supply – somewhere.

 If you’ve detected a leak, you need to find it!
 They can be anywhere in the house and can be undetected.
 The telltale signs can be wet areas like the bathroom, kitchen, and laundry.
 And also in places where damp patches can be easily detected.
 It could be in your garden and irrigation systems, hidden pipework, hot water and air conditioning systems.